garima533/BloodBankManagementSystem/README.md

 IDE: Apache NetBeans

 # Project Structure
-A brief overview of the key directories in this project:
-'''
--- src/Project    # Contains all .java source code files
--- nbproject      # NetBeans project configuration files -- build          # Stores the compiled .class files -- dist           # Contains the final runnable .jar application
-'''
-# Getting Started
 Follow these steps to get the project up and running on your local machine.

 Prerequisites